Cephalopod intelligence: Object manipulation

 At least four individuals of the Veined octopus (Amphioctopus marginatus) have been observed retrieving discarded coconut shells, transporting them some distance, and then reassembling them for use as a shelter.
 It is theorized that the octopuses used seashells for the same purpose before humans made coconut shells widely available on the sea floor.
 Other sea creatures construct homes in a similar manner; for example, most hermit crabs use the discarded shells of other species for habitation, and some crabs place sea anemones on their carapaces for protection and camouflage.
-However, this behavior lacks some of the complexity of the octopus' behavior, which involves picking up and carrying a tool for later use.
+However, this behavior lacks some of the complexity of octopuses' behavior, which involves picking up and carrying a tool for later use.
 (This argument remains contested by a number of biologists, who claim that the shells actually provide protection from bottom-dwelling predators during transport.)

 Octopuses have also been known to deliberately place stones, shells, and even bits of broken bottles to form walls that constrict their den openings.
 In laboratory studies, the Caribbean dwarf octopus (Octopus mercatoris), a small pygmy species of octopus, has been observed to block its lair using plastic Lego bricks.

 Cephalopods benefit from environmental enrichment, which indicates behavioral and neuronal flexibility not exhibited by most other invertebrates.
 For example, captive octopuses require stimulation or they will become lethargic.

 At the Sea Star Aquarium in Coburg, Germany, an octopus named Otto was known to juggle hermit crabs around, as well as strike the aquarium glass with a rock.
 On more than one occasion, Otto even caused a short circuit by shooting a jet of water at the overhead lamp.
 Otto was even claimed to have developed a sense of personal taste as to the arrangement of his tank.

 Lethargy

-It is suggested that octopus have a complex, vertebrate-like sleep pattern, with two separate stages similar to REM and NREM stages necessary for the cognitive functions of vertebrates.
+It has been suggested that octopus have a complex, vertebrate-like sleep pattern, with two separate stages similar to rapid and non-rapid eye movement stages necessary for the cognitive functions of vertebrates.
 "Quiet sleep" stage usually involves behaviors such as eyes closing, flat body posture, and white-skin pattern.
 This stage usually lasts around 60 minutes.
 After the "quiet stage", the octopus moves onto an "active sleep" stage which lasts about 1 minute.
 In the "active sleep" stage, octopus has more eye and body movements as well as increased breathing rate.
 Although the octopus is suggested to have the most obvious color changing during the "active sleep" stage, a very brief and fast "color-flash" has been observed during the "quiet sleep" stage as well.